 What Can Be Done: Patience!

-Any time you have a spot or bump in your mouth, your dental care team is happy to help you correctly identify the causes and recommend a proper treatment plan.
-Most spots and lumps are readily dealt with, so there’s no reason to worry and avoid getting answers.
+Any time you have a spot or bump on the roof of your mouth, your dental care team is happy to help you correctly identify the causes and recommend a treatment plan.
+Most spots and lumps are readily dealt with, so there’s no reason to wait and avoid getting answers.